sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

-## Which philosophies? which foundations?
+## Which Philosophies?
+Which Foundations?

 Here is a common sense and self-evident proposal: